top of page

 Yes.
 The contract protects both you and me.
 It will lay out due dates, payment terms, scope of work, cancellation policies, etc. I will not begin work until your contract is signed and deposit made.

 7. What types of payment do you accept?
+Do you offer payment plans?

 8. Do you only edit books, or do you do other types of jobs as well?